leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/cloth.rst

       Simulates stretching the cloth out.
    Snake Hook
-      Simulates moving the cloth without producing any artifacts in the surface and create more natural looking folds than any of the other deformation modes.
+      Simulates moving the cloth without producing any artifacts in the surface and creates more natural looking folds than any of the other deformation modes.
       This is accomplished by adjusting the strength of the deformation constraints per brush step to avoid affecting the results of the simulation as much as possible.

 .. _bpy.types.Brush.cloth_force_falloff_type: